artsmia/data-in-data-out-mw2016/Readme.md

 # Anything In, Anything Out

-**Dynamic Data Aggregation to Web Publishing**
+**Dynamic Data Aggregation + Web Publishing**

 ---

 We take data, convert it to JSON, store it in Redis, index it in ElasticSearch and then publish it for the masses.
 Here's how...

+TODO: a drawing?

-## Setup:
+## Setup

-Clone this repository!
-Your machine should have the following packages installed:
+We've prepared an AWS machine for everyone to use with the required data and tools at the ready.

+You'll need to open a terminal and use `ssh` to connect to it:

+`ssh ubuntu@<ip address>`

+If you want, you can `git clone` this repository and follow along on your local machine.

 ## Lesson 1: Where does data come from?